MetaSys-LISBP/PhysioFit/docs/method.rst

 General principle
 *****************

-Fluxes (exchange fluxes - qM\ :sub:`i` - and growth rate - µ -), initial concentrations of species (i.e. biomass - X - and
+Fluxes (exchange fluxes of a metabolite M\ :sub:`i` - qM\ :sub:`i` - and growth rate - µ -), initial concentrations of species (i.e. biomass - X - and
-metabolites - M_i - at t=0) and possibly other growth parameters (e.g. lag time) are estimated by fitting time-course measurements of metabolite and biomass concentrations, as detailed in this section.
+metabolites - M\ :sub:`i` -) and possibly other growth parameters (e.g. lag time) are estimated by fitting time-course measurements of metabolite and biomass concentrations, as detailed in this section.

 Flux values provided by PhysioFit correspond the best fit.
 A global sensitivity analysis (Monte-Carlo approach) is